dansmyers/IntroToCS/Notes/23-Looping_by_Index_Position.md

 ## Using `range` and `len`

-So far, we've seen several examples of looping through the data items in a list; for exampple, summing the values to calculate an average or finding the maximum item.
+So far, we've seen several examples of looping through the data items in a list; for example, summing the values to calculate an average or finding the maximum item.

 Sometimes, it's useful to iterate through a list by **index position** rather than through the items directly.
 The following code declares a list and then steps through its items one at a time using the index values 0 to 7.
 ```